 Bitcoin uses a hash in addition to the public key for security reasons.
 If, for example, a vulnerability in the mathematic function used to generate keys was found that allowed people to derive a private key from a public key, your money would still be safe as your public key isn’t exposed until you make a transaction.
 Read Bitcoin Hash Rate to learn more.

-How to Generate Public Key and Private Key
+How Are Public and Private Keys Related?

 Bitcoin Privacy and Publicity